IgnisDa/developrs/packages/esteem/README.md

 ### Project scopes

 The project in which a dependency is to be installed.
-If it is a project dependency, it is well.. exactly that: a project dependency.
+If it is a project dependency, it is well... exactly that: a project dependency.
+Project dependencies are written to their corresponding `project.json`.

 A workspace dependency can be treated as a global dependency.
-It will always be a part of the final `package.json`.
+They are written to the root `workspace.json`.
+These dependencies will always be a part of the final `package.json`.

 ### Requirement scopes